 Their use goes far beyond adding them to curry dishes or recipes for Indian food.

 While I’m a fan of all Indian culinary traditions, I’m also a rebel at heart and adore fusion cooking.
 I love combining food cultures and cuisines and creating a whole new concept.
-And, I believe exotic herbs should be used in everyday cooking!
+Herbs from global cultures are great to use in everyday cooking!

 - Add whole leaves to soups and stews, such as Fish Stew with Turnip and Fennel.
 Try adding some when making bone broth to add a bright, savory flavor